InfraWay/svc-web-demo/README.md

 # srv-web-demo
-This is a web demo service for presenting it right after infra installation
+This is a web demo service for presenting it right after infra installation.